 Your rights to make a complaint

 You have the right to complain to us.
-If you have a complaint, please contact Chris Schofield, our client care partner.
+If you have a complaint, please contact Simon Shepherd, our Client Care Partner.
 You can write to him at Springfield House, 76 Wellington Street, Leeds, LS1 2AY or by email to firstname.lastname@example.org.

 You will not be charged for any time spent handling your complaint.

 You can request a copy of this complaint procedure at any time.
 We also issue all clients with a copy of this complaints procedure if you were to raise a complaint.

 We shall aim to deal with any complaint that we may receive promptly, fairly, openly and effectively.

 Making a complaint

 We want to give you the best possible service.
 However, if at any point you become unhappy or concerned about the service we have provided then you should inform us immediately, so that we can do our best to resolve the problem.